near/nearcore/docs/misc/state_sync_from_s3.md

 }
 ```

-You don't need any environment variables set, as the access to S3 is anonymous:
+Then run the `neard` binary and it will access S3 anonymously:
 ```shell
 ./neard run
 ```